 - Shorter crossing distances for people on foot

 - More predictable, less stressful navigation for people driving cars and trucks

 Protected Intersections in San Francisco

-To date, the City is planning to build its first protected intersection for part of 9th Street & Division.
+To date, the City has built its first protected intersection for part of 9th Street & Division.
 There is a clear need for protected intersections throughout the city.
 Glaring examples include the intersection of the Panhandle and Stanyan Street, most streets in SOMA and downtown and Polk & Market.